andromaqui/remote_handGesture_deviceControl/README.md

 # IoT Hand Gesture Remote Bulb Control

-This is a project being developed as part of my Bachelors thesis aiming to combine thea areas of Machine Learning, Computer Vision and Web Development.
-The app detects hand gestures from the user and sends the respective HTTP request to LIFX api.
+This is a project being developed as part of my Bachelors thesis aiming to combine the areas of Machine Learning, Computer Vision and Web Development.
+The app detects hand gestures from the user and sends the respective HTTP request to LIFX api in order to turn on / off the LIFX mini bulb.

+- V gesture: turns off the bulb
+- Palm gesture: turns on the bulb

 ![Alt Text](demo.gif)